liorvi35/SYN-Flood-Attack/README.md

   - `Target` - 10.9.0.4
   <br/>
 1. On the Target machine, start the server by running the following commands:<br/>
-  `service apache2 start`.<br/>
+- `service apache2 start`. <br/>
-  `service apache2 status`.
+- `service apache2 status`.

-2. On the Attacker machine, you can use either Attack.py or Attack.c (compiled with ./Attack) to launch an attack on the Target.
+2. On the Attacker machine, you can use either Attack.py or Attack.c (compiled with ./Attack) to launch an attack on the Target.<br/>

 2. On the Monitor machine, you can use either Monitor.py or Monitor.c (compiled with ./Monitor) to monitor the responses from the Target